DataDog/datadog-agent/docs/public/components/creating-components.md

     }
     ```

-All component interfaces must be called `Component` so all imports would be similar to `compressiondef.Component`.
+All component interfaces must be called `Component`, so all imports have the form `compressiondef.Component`.

 You can see that our interface only exposes the bare minimum.
 You should aim at having the smallest possible interface
 for your component.